 First, check your Android OS is up to date by going to Settings > About device > Software update > Update now.
 Make sure you're connected to Wi-Fi and you have more than 50 percent battery before you do this, though.
 If your phone needed an update, installing it might be enough to fix the problem, otherwise, read on.

-Next, try going to Settings > Applications > Application manager > All > Messenger and hit Clear data and Clear cache.
+Next, try going to Settings > Applications & notifications > See all apps > Messenger > Storage and hit Clear Storage and Clear Cache.

 Make sure the app is up to date, as well, by opening the Google Play Store, hitting the menu button and pressing on My apps & games.
 From here, see if Messenger is among the apps awaiting an update and press on it and hit the Update button if it is.

 Finally, try uninstalling the app and reinstalling it.
-Go to Settings > Applications > Application manager > All > Messenger and press Uninstall.
+Go to Settings > Applications & notifications > See all apps > Messenger > and press Uninstall.
 Then head into the Play Store and download it again.

-Let us know in the comments if there are any problems you're struggling with, and we'll do our best to address them.
+Let us know in the comments if there are any Facebook Messenger problems you're struggling with, and we'll do our best to address them.